 Website - tel : 02 47 96 72 60.

 Full price / reduced price: €9 / €7.50 / 10 to 17 years old: €5.
 Free for children under 10 years old.

 November through January : 10 a.m. to 5 p.m. ; February and March : 9:30 a.m. to 5:30 p.m. ; April through June : 9:30 a.m. to 6:30 p.m. ; July and August : 9 a.m. to 7 p.m. ; September and October : 9:30 a.m. to 6:30 p.m.

-Guided tour possible.
+Guided tour possible in French.
 Thematic activities.
 Workshops for children.
 Temporary exhibitions

 The sober, even austere, facade, of the Château de Langeais contrasts with the refinement of its interior apartments.
 At the end of the 10th century the first castle was built on the site by Foulques Nerra.
 Only the dungeon remains of this first building.
 Over the following centuries, the castle changed hands several times and became part of the French royal domain in 1206.
 In the 15th century, Louis XI built a new castle in 1468 but work stopped because of the conflict between Louis XI and the Duke of Burgundy, Charles the Bold.
 In 1491, the Château de Langeais hosted the marriage of Charles VIII and Anne of Brittany.